AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/understanding-ad-network-integrations.md

 * Ingesting leads or data from paid media systems into Marketo

-    * For example, a Facebook user clicks a Subscribe button and provides a name and email address
+    * For example, a [!DNL Facebook] user clicks a Subscribe button and provides a name and email address

 * Uploading offline conversion data to paid media systems, optimizing lead acquisition and nurture efforts